Keorapetse Kgositsile: "Your destination remains / Elusive"

-In 2009 Bra Willie was part of the Beyond Words UK tour that also featured South African poets Don Mattera, Lesego Rampolokeng, Phillippa Yaa de Villiers and Lebo Mashile (presented by Apples & Snakes in association with Sustained Theatre, funded by the British Council South Africa, Arts Council England and the South African government).
+In 2009, Bra Willie was part of the Beyond Words UK tour that also featured South African poets Don Mattera, Lesego Rampolokeng, Phillippa Yaa de Villiers and Lebo Mashile (presented by Apples & Snakes in association with Sustained Theatre, funded by the British Council South Africa, Arts Council England and the South African government).

-In 2013 he was elected as Director of Culture Department and one of the first Executive Committee Members of SA-China People's Friendship Association.
+In 2013, he was elected as the Director of Culture Department and one of the first Executive Committee Members of the SA-China People's Friendship Association.

 Kgositsile returned to the United States several times, including for a visiting professorship at the New School.
 He was a member of the editorial board of This Day newspaper in Johannesburg, and remained at the forefront of contemporary South African literature.

+In January 2023, the University of Nebraska Press published the posthumous volume Keorapetse Kgositsile: Collected Poems, 1969–2018, edited and with an introduction by Phillippa Yaa de Villiers and Uhuru Portia Phalafal.

 Personal life

-His former wife, Baleka Mbete (they had married in 1978, while both living in exile in Tanzania), is the former Deputy President of South Africa; Speaker of the National Assembly of South Africa since 21 May 2014 and chairperson of the African National Congress.
-With Baleka he had his first son Duma and daughter Nkuli.
-His daughter Ipeleng (from his previous marriage to the late Melba Johnson Kgositsile) is a journalist and fiction writer who has written for Vibe and Essence magazines.
-He had his second son, Thebe Neruda Kgositsile (given his middle name after the poet Pablo Neruda), with Cheryl Harris, a law professor at University of California, Los Angeles.
-Thebe is better known as a hip hop artist under the stage name Earl Sweatshirt.
-Kgositsile was posthumously featured, alongside Harris, on the song "Playing Possum" from Earl Sweatshirt's 2018 album Some Rap Songs.
+Kgositsile's former wife, Baleka Mbete (they had married in 1978, while both living in exile in Tanzania), is the former Deputy President of South Africa; Speaker of the National Assembly of South Africa since 21 May 2014 and chairperson of the African National Congress.
+With Baleka, he had his first son Duma and daughter Nkuli.
+Kgositsile's daughter Ipeleng (from his previous marriage to the late Melba Johnson Kgositsile) is a journalist and fiction writer who has written for Vibe and Essence magazines.
+Kgositsile had his second son, Thebe Neruda Kgositsile (given his middle name after the poet Pablo Neruda), with Cheryl Harris, a law professor at University of California, Los Angeles.
+Thebe is better known as a hip-hop artist under the stage name Earl Sweatshirt.

+Kgositsile was posthumously featured, alongside Harris, on the song "Playing Possum" from Sweatshirt's 2018 album Some Rap Songs.